Kerri's History with the Conditions

-"I was diagnosed with asthma in 2008 at the age of 17 after a series of misdiagnoses.
+"I was diagnosed with asthma in 2008 at 17 after a series of misdiagnoses.
 Frustrated with my asthma and struggling to access proper care, I made it my mission to find resources for adolescents with asthma and connect with people like me.

-I was assessed for and diagnosed with adult ADHD when I was 21, in 2013.
+"I was assessed for and diagnosed with adult ADHD in 2013 when I turned 21.
 Applying the self-advocacy skills I learned through my asthma diagnosis, I was able to better understand how my brain works.